jonspock/tessa/doc/build-unix.md

 If you want to build Club-Qt, make sure that the required packages for Qt development are installed.
 Qt 5 is necessary to build the GUI.
-If both Qt 4 and Qt 5 are installed, Qt 5 will be used.
 To build without GUI pass `--without-gui`.

 For Qt 5 you need the following: